Beanzilla/Tardis/API.md

 if !rc.success then -- Report error
     minetest.chat_send_player("ApolloX", rc.errmsg)
 else
-    -- Now we can check if the given via rc.value is "NONE", "OWNER", "MEMBER" or "PILOT" end
+    -- Now we can check if the given via rc.value is "NONE", "OWNER", "COMPANION" or "PILOT" -- In this case it would be "OWNER" since I am the owner (it wouldn't iterate over companions or pilots it would jump out because it's the owner) end

 rc = tardis.memberships.get("ApolloX", "AnotherUser")